Warming center

 A warming center (also a heat bank or warm bank) is a short-term emergency shelter that operates when temperatures or a combination of precipitation, wind chill, wind and temperature become dangerously inclement.
 Their paramount purpose is the prevention of death and injury from exposure to the elements.
 This may include acute trauma from falling objects such as trees, or injury to extremities due to frostbite.
 A more prevalent emergency which warming centers seek to prevent is hypothermia, the risk for which is aggravated by factors such as age, alcohol consumption, and homelessness.

 Purpose

 Hypothermia risk factors include age, medical conditions, and homeless status.

-Thus warming centers are frequently directed to the circumstances of persons who are unsheltered due to a personal state of homelessness and who, for one reason or another, do not utilize existing homeless shelters.
+Warming centers are frequently meant for persons who are unsheltered due to homelessness and who, for one reason or another, do not utilize existing homeless shelters.
 In other circumstances, centers serve stranded motorists or, during cold-weather power outages, homeowners and tenants.

 In some cases, when cold snaps threaten wildlife, they are created and operated to protect endangered wild animals.
-Cold blooded animals such as turtles are particularly vulnerable as are their hatchlings.
+Cold-blooded animals such as turtles are particularly vulnerable, as are their hatchlings.
 Emergency shelters vary in policy on pets, companions, or domesticated animals, although service animals may be admitted even when other animals are prohibited.
-During large scale disasters, there are frequently separate locations including a safe place for horses.